sbosshardt/attachments-pdf-generator/README.md

      - Exclude (optional, set to true to exclude an attachment)

 2. Place your attachment PDFs:
+   - Create a title page PDF named `title-page.pdf` in the `input-files` directory
-   - Put your PDF files in the `input-files` directory or language subdirectories (e.g., `input-files/en/`)
+   - Put your PDF files in language subdirectories (e.g., `input-files/en/`)
    - Make sure the filenames match those in the "Filename Reference" column

 3. Run the script: